gbgdonttalk/Discord-Token-Gen/README.md

 unlocked token generator.
 More updates will happen !

-Need python for this too work( download here : https://www.python.org/downloads/).
+Need python for this too work BTW

+Saw some kid selling it for 40$ 😂

 Start "run.bat".